collerek/ormar/docs/relations.md

 But don't worry - ormar can handle situations like this, as it uses the Relationship Manager which has it's aliases defined for all relationships.

-Each class is registered with the same instance of the RelationshipManager that you can access like this:
+Each class is registered with the same instance of the AliasManager that you can access like this:

 ```python
 SchoolClass._orm_relationship_manager